pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - Comply with requirements
 - Maintain registrations

-**[Your Organization] Strategy**: Register IP in key international markets, using treaties and local registration as appropriate.
+**OHU-PNR Strategy**: Register IP in key international markets, using treaties and local registration as appropriate.

 #### Protection Strategies